 - Automated marketing systems

-- Volunteer and member management tools
+- Volunteer, member, and staff management tools

 Planning for your nonprofit’s successful future is the best way to invest in its stability and healthy growth!